-Complaints/Further Information: If you would like more information or feel that your privacy rights have been violated, you may contact our Privacy Officer at (217)935-3427 ext.
-2112.
-You may file a complaint with DPBHD in writing at PO Box 518, Clinton, IL 61727.
+Complaints: If you feel that your privacy rights have been violated, you may file a complaint with the health department by calling our Privacy Officer at (217)935-3427 ext 2112.
 DPBHD will not retaliate against you for filing a complaint.
 You may also file a complaint with the Secretary of Health and Human Services, Washington D.C. if you feel your privacy rights have been violated.

-DPBHD does not maintain a facility directory; therefore, if family or friends ask us about your condition, we cannot disclose any general information or reason(s) for your visit.
+DPBHD does not maintain a facility directory so that if family or friends ask us about your condition, we cannot tell them general information nor the fact that you are here.
 If family or friends say that it is an emergency for them to reach you, we will page you.
 If you want us to tell someone you are here, please let us know.

 DPBHD is required to abide with terms of the Notice currently in effect, however, DPBHD may change this Notice.
-If DPBHD materially changes this Notice, you can get a revised version by visiting our website at www.dewittpiatthealth.com.
-Printed copies are also available at both office locations.
-Changes to the Notice are applicable to any health information currently on file.
+If DPBHD materially changes this Notice, you can get a revised Notice on our website at www.dewittpiatthealth.com, or by stopping by our office to pick up a copy.
+Changes to the Notice are applicable to the health information we already have.